 WHAT WE DOCOMMUNICATION

 Climate communication is damn tricky to get right.
-Fortunately, there’s proven social science out there to help guide us.
+But there’s proven social science out there to help guide us.

 Communicating the complexity of climate change is a fraught process.